Fundamental data structures in C: linked list, stack, and queue.

 }

-Everyday examples: the Back button in a browser, Ctrl+Z (Undo), and the call stack that tracks function calls β all of these use a stack.
+Everyday examples: the browser Back button, Ctrl+Z (Undo), and the call stack that tracks function calls β all of these use a stack under the hood.

 Queue β First In, First Out (FIFO)

-A queue removes items in the same order they were added β just like a checkout line.
+A queue removes items in the same order they went in β just like a checkout line.

 Queue visualization